LauraRichter/inception-transfer/README.md

 > images/jacob_zuma

-You can optionally create these data sets by downloading google image search results, using [download-google-image-results.py](download-google-image-results.py) as follows:
+You can optionally create these data sets by downloading google image search results, either by:

+(a) using a plugin like the [Fatkun chrome extension](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en), or

+(b) using the [download-google-image-results.py](download-google-image-results.py) script supplied here as follows:

 ```
 > python3 download-google-image-results.py 'nelson mandela' --number 250 --max-height 300